Work Matters for All: Personal Stories of Disability and Professional Success

-Career Counselor, Disability Rights Activist, Policy Analyst
+Disability Rights Activist, Policy Analyst

 Edmund Asiedu was raised in Ghana.
 He was the National Public Relations Officer for the Ghana Society of the Physically Disabled Youth Wing from 2005 to 2009 and played a major role in the effort to pass the Ghana National Disability Act of 2006.
 He was attacked by the polio virus at the age of two, which resulted in his disability.
 He is an international disability rights activist, has a degree in social work from Lehman College, and is currently a Master’s in Public Administration candidate at the Austin W. Marxe School of Public and International Affairs at Baruch College.
 Edmund has worked with the National Disability Rights Network in Washington, D.C. and worked on leadership and community development with the Cypress Hills Local Development Corporation in Brooklyn.
-He finished his 4th NYC Marathon in 2016 and is a Career Counselor at Berkeley College.
+He finished his 4th NYC Marathon in 2016 and was a former Career Counselor at Berkeley College.